dmbarbour/wikilon/docs/ApplicationModel.md

 With this pattern, we gain several features: unlimited undo, uniform cloning, back-in-time debugging, ability to tweak old commands and replay, visible command histories for abstraction and refactoring, cache-friendly computations for common update patterns (i.e. assuming we mostly add commands and undo or tweak recent commands).
 Taken together with an annotation to stow large values into VRefs, it is feasible to construct truly massive objects (e.g. filesystems, databases, game worlds) within a single dictionary object without massive RAM overheads.

 For many applications, like mailing lists and web forums, it is entirely acceptable to keep a complete history or leave maintenance to humans.
 Space is cheap enough that we could easily keep complete histories for anything that involves discrete human inputs.
 But in other cases we may need to gradually stabilize and compact our history.
 It is feasible to automate processes that will systematically inline, simplify, refactor, and garbage collect words at the dictionary layer to recover space.
 However, to avoid upsetting users and breaking applications, we must describe which optimizations are permitted.
-One viable possibility is discussed in [About AO](AboutAO.md) under *Hidden, Opaque, and Frozen Words*.
+See *Hidden, Opaque, and Frozen Words*, below.

 Applications may potentially manage very large amounts of state, e.g. modeling databases and filesystems that are much larger than RAM.
 This is feasible with a `{&stow}` annotation, allowing us to move large values out of RAM and into disk storage.
 However, this only impacts cached computations.